blbadger/blbadger.github.io/nonlinear-dimension.md

 In the models of nonlinear equations on this webpage, computer programs were used to represent the behavior of various nonlinear transformations.
 These programs work by dividing each problem into smaller versions of the same problem until a finite case is reached.
 For example, a program that observed the behavior of a particle over time first divides the time period into maybe 500000 individual time steps and then proceeds to calculate the behavior as if each time step were itself indivisible.
 Or perhaps we wish to understand which points in the complex plane diverge to infinity and which do not: in this case a certain resolution for the plane, perhaps 1400x2000, is chosen and then the maximum number of iterations is specified such that the program eventually halts.

 In either case, the program generates (albeit high-resolution) approximations of the actual object.
 These objects are necessarily approximations any machine that attempts recursion without a base case will never halt.
-This is why Turing's construct of a machine $T(a, a, x)$ never halts, ie the search for a solution to the problem 'Does a Turing machine with the input $a$ as the program it runs on halt at time x?' is undecidable inside the system because it does not halt.
+This is why Turing's construct of a machine $T(a, a, x)$ never halts, ie the search for a solution to the problem 'Does a Turing machine with the input $a$ as the program it runs on halt at time x?' is undecidable inside the system because there is no recursive base case.

 ### Sensitivity to initial values as implied by self-similarity

 Self-similarity here is defined to mean an invariance with respect to scale.

-Aperiodic dynamical systems are usually self-similar if bounded.
+Aperiodic dynamical systems are typically self-similar if bounded.
 From the definition above, this means that a small potion of the output of the dynamical system (for many inputs) resembles a larger portion of the output in some way or another.

 Aperiodicity is implied by sensitivity to initial values, meaning that two points arbitrarily close together (but not located in the same place) in a starting region (phase space or any other area) will eventually diverge such that they are arbitrarily far apart, at least within the confines of the bounded region of the function image.